Phone: 469-219-2150 ext. 71209

 My initial Teacher Certification in 2006 was completed via an Alternative Certification program – Education Career and Alternatives Program, (ECAP), Ltd. In June 2009, I officially completed certifications in all grade levels (PreK-12).
 I have attended numerous workshops and professional development activities in order to enhance my skills.
 These professional development experiences enabled me to conduct my first workshop as an educator during Mini-Conference for the Advancement of Science Teaching (CAST) in January 2010.
 I have presented at CAST in Houston, Dallas, Corpus Christi in 2009, 2011, 2012 & 2014.
 I presented at the national convention for the National Science Teachers Association in Boston in April 2014.
 It is this strong desire to learn from others and to share newly acquired knowledge that makes me a life-long learner.

 The rewards in teaching are too numerous to count.
-This year, I have the privilege of teaching 6th Grade Science and serving as the 6th Science Professional Learning Community Team Lead.
+This year, I have the privilege of teaching 6th Grade Science.
 It truly is an awesome responsibility and a privilege for me to be an educator.
 I look forward to many years of service to our future generations.

 Monday, Tuesday & Friday